memph1024/swapdex-documentation/docs/validator-guides/node-monitoring.md

 ### **Configure Prometheus**

 Before Prometheus can be started, it needs some configuration.
-We will manage the configuration in a `.yml` file which we will now create:
+We will manage the configuration in a `.yml` file which we will create now:

 ```
 sudo nano /etc/prometheus/prometheus.yml
 ```

 The config file is divided into three parts:

 1. `global`
 2. `rule_files`
 3. `scrape_configs`